 Digital Nomad Vietnam: One-Month Plan

 Thirty days based in Ho Chi Minh City with weekend trips.
-The realistic month-long remote-work itinerary for DTV holders or long-stay visitors.
+The realistic month-long remote-work itinerary — on a 90-day e-visa, because Vietnam has no confirmed long-stay nomad visa.

 The shape of the trip